mbeardwell/mbeardwell/docs/readme-template.md

 == Bio ===

-I am an aspiring SOC Analyst passionate about threat detection, SIEM, OSINT, and security automation.
-I specialize in log analysis, security research, and incident response.
-Through hands-on labs and independent research, I develop tools and techniques for network security, forensics, and monitoring.
+I am a Computer Science graduate and aspiring SOC Analyst focused on threat detection, OSINT, log analysis, and security automation.
+I have completed 100+ security labs on TryHackMe and developed technical projects through independent research.
+Currently, I’m actively building practical experience in network security, scripting, and incident response to position myself for a Security Operations role.

 == Projects & Research ==